Financial forecasting solutions for founders and small businesses

 Cash flow, profit and scenario forecasts that show you what is coming, before it arrives.

-A forecast is only useful if it reflects how your business actually earns and spends.
-Our ACCA-qualified accountants build rolling cash flow and profit forecasts from your real Xero, QuickBooks, FreeAgent or Sage data, then stress-test them against the decisions you are weighing up, such as a hire, a price rise or a VAT registration.
-You get a clear, plain-English view of the months ahead and a named accountant to talk it through with.
+Most founders do not lie awake worrying about profit.
+They worry about running out of cash.
+A forecast turns that worry into a number you can see coming.
+We build rolling cash flow and profit forecasts from your live Xero, QuickBooks, FreeAgent or Sage data, then test them against the decisions you are weighing up, such as a hire, a price rise or a VAT registration.
+You get a plain-English view of the months ahead, and a named, qualified accountant to talk it through.

 • 4.9 Google · 63 reviews